Qi4j/qi4j-sdk/README.txt

 Please see http://zest.apache.org and/or http://github.com/Apache/zest-qi4j.

+Apache Zest was created in March 2015, and the Qi4j project is the primary subproject within Zest.
+You will find all the existing Qi4j stuff in there, including old documentation, source code history and so forth.

+Qi4j is Dead, Long live Apache Zest Qi4j

-Welcome to the world of Qi4j
+# Welcome to the world of Qi4j
    - Composite Oriented Programming on the Java platform.